steph-inners/steph-inners.github.io/index.md

 - [Procreate](https://apps.apple.com/app/id425073498): iPad app with a very natural drawing feel, professional-grade tools, and an active community
 - [VizRef](https://apps.apple.com/app/id1482680568): iPad app for easily gathering reference images
 - [Sketch A Day](https://apps.apple.com/app/id1434232227): daily drawing prompts to share with a community of artists
+- [Copic tracker](https://apps.apple.com/app/id638007892): tracks your color inventory and helps pick the right colors for a project

 <a href="#top">Return to top</a>